30 Key Terms in Enterprise Architecture

 An open and independent enterprise architecture modeling language to support the description, analysis, and visualization of architecture within and across business domains.
 ArchiMate is a technical standard from The Open Group and is partly based on the concepts of the IEEE 1471 standard.

-The Architecture Repository occupies a central position for capitalizing, reusing, and structuring information.
+The occupies a central position for capitalizing, reusing, and structuring information.
 Storing important architectural input and output including standards, references, principles as well as the architectures themselves.

 A description of the structure and interaction between the business strategy, organization, functions, business processes, and information needs.